ippontech/blog-usa/posts/mobs-are-not-always-destructive.md

 Last major piece of criteria is the allotted time.
 For us it has been anywhere from a half hour to a whole, six-hour day.
 But why this matters is because, just as the agricultural revolution found, it is important to rotate break times into your product's growth.
 Either halfway in or after each person has gone through a full rotation, we introduce a dedicated break to give people a breather.
 (This is separate from the guideline which advises stepping away when one is forced to do something else outside of the mobbing topic.)

 Say we are mobbing on a feature epic with eight people for an allotted time of five hours, our switch time will probably sit at around 15 minutes.
 In comparison, a smaller mobbing session of 45 minutes on a three-point story with four developers have had switch times of only five minutes.
 So why no formula to determining switch time (N)?
-Someone could propose one however this is analogous with story pointing which has no perfect formula either.
+Someone could propose one, however, this is analogous with story pointing which has no perfect formula either.

 ## Past Mobbing Goals